 - Stem Cell Isolation.
 Thanks to our on-site lab, after Dr. Brown collects the tissue sample, he then proceeds to the lab where he will extract the stem cells from the sample.

 - Injection.
-The treatment has a short life span outside of the body, so it is important for Dr. Brown to make the injection as soon as possible.
+The treatment has a short lifespan outside of the body, so it is essential for Dr. Brown to make the injection as soon as possible.
 The injection is made to the problem area, whether it is the leg, elbow, or hip joints.
 Another benefit of this procedure is the fact that because the injection comes from the animal’s body, there is a minimal chance of rejection.
+A new option doesn’t negate surgery because we use allogenic or donor cells.
+Efficacy reduces 10-15% but this is a good option for surgically at-risk pets if autologous cells (from the patient’s own body) are used.
+It’s always recommended that we send additional samples to our lab for later use.
+This is referred to as “banking”.
+Additional doses can be ordered in the future with 3 weeks notice.

 - Physical Therapeutic Rehabilitation.
 After the surgery, your pet may benefit from the additional therapies we offer at Tampa Bay K9 Rehab, to ensure the maximum level of success in the comfort and range of motion your dog can achieve.